 Recent experiments have included:

-- To make the After-show party at Urban Future conference into something special, Eugene asked delegates for a song about their home town.
+- To make the After-show party at Urban Future Global conference into something special, Eugene asked delegates for a song about their home town.
 And once he played it, waiting 30 seconds before typing on a big screen the name of the city.
 Those present tried to guess the origins of the tunes they heard, before it was announced.
 It made the event more interactive and colourful, and allowed all present to actually represent their home city.
 The event included music from 35 different countries, and cities as diverse as Shanghai, Oslo, Bamako and Medellin.

 - The Baustellenfest at magdas Hotel (before the building had electricity), where dj Eugene played music from all the countries whose residents had recently arrived in Vienna as refugees.

 - At the Feature Night party series in Elektro Goenner, the boys from nameit positive media played songs and audio on a theme each month, for example ecology, Autumn or 1970s films.

 - With dj storytelling, Eugene takes the dancers and party people on a journey of discovery, mixing styles and ideas, keeping the music visible all night, sometimes eccentric and always full of Felliniesque drama.